jorditorresBCN/Assignments-2017/Lab8.md

 The installation and initialization of Kibana is similar to that of Elasticsearch following the documentation [here](https://www.elastic.co/guide/en/kibana/current/install.html).
-Kibana is provided for Linux and Darwin as a .tar.gz package.
+Kibana is provided for Linux and Darwin (macOS) as a .tar.gz package.
 I'm show the steps using the Darwin version (choose the correct version according your operation system).

 ####  Download and install the Kibana package
 The 64-bit Linux archive for Kibana v5.4.1 can be downloaded and installed as follows: